 Did you answer “yes” to all of the questions above?
 If so, you’re ready to buy your first home.
 If you answered “no” to some of the questions, don’t worry.
 Not all of them are deal breakers.
 Give us a call, and we’ll be happy to talk about your specific situation.

-If you’re not ready now, we can still give you tips for how to get ready to buy your first home!
+If you are not ready now, we can still give you tips for how to get ready to buy your first home!

-For additional information on buying your first home or to start the process, please call (303) 222-0027, or e-mail firstname.lastname@example.org.
+For more information on buying your first home or to start the process, please call (303) 222-0027, or e-mail firstname.lastname@example.org.

 Please note: Let us help you with the process of looking into property costs in your favorite parts of Denver.
 We can talk about your plans during a free consultation so you can learn about all of your options.
 We can also send out free e-mail alerts telling you when those properties go on the market.